 Belize Betting Sites

 Due to quirky Belize gambling laws, citizens must play at online gambling sites headquartered in other countries.
 You are free to play at any site located anywhere outside of Belize.
 With that in mind, I have put together a list of casinos that are hosted in countries with strict licensing standards.

-The inability to play at local gambling sites in Belize may actually be a good thing.
+The inability to play at local Belize betting sites may actually be a good thing.
 Belize’s licensing standards are notoriously lax and provide few player protections in the real world.
 You’re better off playing at sites headquartered in jurisdictions that closely monitor and regulate the industry.

-Each of the online betting sites on this page supports English and Spanish.
+Each of the Belize online betting sites on this page supports English and Spanish.
 They have both languages available on their websites, in the casino software and are able to provide customer support in both languages.
 Unfortunately, I have yet to find a gambling site that supports Kriol.

 Depositing in Belizean Dollars

 You may sign up for an account in Belize but you’ll be subject to currency exchange fees when depositing and withdrawing.
 Unfortunately, there isn’t enough demand from Belize for international online gambling sites to warrant native support of the BZD.
 You can still deposit via numerous deposit methods, but they will all require a currency exchange.